Mark Twain Elementary School

 - Category Attribute

 - Diversity Most diverse schools (Top 10%)

-- Mark Twain Elementary School's student population of 586 students has grown by 5% over five school years.
+Mark Twain Elementary School's student population of 537 students has declined by 7% over five school years.

 |Grades Offered||Grades Prekindergarten-5|